bifter/Wr.Umbraco.CampaignPhoneManager/README.md

 - The page the user first enters your site on
 - ...or a combination of any of the above.

-The telephone number (and some campaign detail properties) the visitor gets is persisted by default for their current session, but this can be extended (via cookie) for a set number of days (specifed in the settings), so every time they return to the site they see the orignial telephone number, irrespective of how they get to your site in future.
+The telephone number (and some campaign detail properties) the visitor gets is persisted by default for their current session, but this can be extended (via cookie) for a set number of days (specified in the settings), so every time they return to the site they see the original telephone number, irrespective of how they get to your site in future.
 It is also possible to override an exisiting persisting campaign cookie if required.

 ## Links